Slow Play

 Penalty: Warning

 Definitions and Philosophy: Taking longer than is reasonably expected to complete these game actions is considered Slow Play.
 If a Judge determines that a player is playing slowly intentionally to take advantage of the round time limits, the appropriate infraction would be Stalling under Unsporting Conduct.
+As a note, all parts of match procedures account for "playing" the match or games in a match.
+This includes sideboarding procedures and, therefore, players are expected to complete this step in a reasonable time, not to excessively shufflle, count cards repeatedly, etc. If there is concern that a player is attempting to stall their sideboarding to seek a decision from the losing player regarding whether they will be playing first or second before the required time (after both decks are presented for finals cuts/shuffles), consider stalling as the infraction.

 A player is responsible for playing the game and taking player actions at a reasonable pace, regardless of the Game State.
 All players should have the same opportunity for fair play and players should perform actions quickly enough to not disadvantage their opponent due to time.
 Players may sometimes be playing slowly unintentionally; it is often enough for a player to communicate with their opponent that they should play faster.
 If this communication is insufficient, a Judge Call is warranted.